OSGP/open-smart-grid-platform/README.md

-# Integration Test for OSGP Components and Protocol Adapters
+# Integration Tests for OSGP Components and Protocol Adapters

 This behaviour driven test suite uses FitNesse and mock frameworks.